aditidaundkar0111-cmd/lost-and-found-website/README.md

-🔍 Lost & Found Website
+# 🔍 Lost & Found Website

 A secure, admin-verified **Lost & Found web application** with AI-assisted item matching and email notifications.

-This project is designed for **academic use** and demonstrates a complete real-world workflow with admin control to prevent false claims.
+This project is developed as a **college academic project** and demonstrates a complete real-world workflow with admin control to prevent false claims.

 ---

 ## 📌 Project Overview

 The Lost & Found Website allows users to report lost or found items, while an admin verifies reports and confirms matches using an AI-assisted matching system.

-Items are never matched automatically — **admin approval is mandatory** for safety and authenticity.
+📌 Items are **never matched automatically** — admin approval is mandatory for safety and authenticity.

 ---